 Stage 2

 In stage two, their bone begins to break down and become necrotic, leading to more severe lameness.
-Their hip joint may be swollen or painful.
+Their hip joint can be swollen or painful.

 Stage 3